MichaelHeinzman/Software-Architecture-and-Design/README.md

 # Software Architecture and Design Class
+Graduate Level course designed to teach students about Software Architecture and Design.

-## Support App Development
+## Support App Project
 ### Brief Project Statement
 Our project for this semester is to design and develop a software app to provide support to incoming freshmen for CSE 3421 and incoming graduate students for